The Incredibles: Casting

 Holly Hunter, cast as Helen Parr/Elastigirl, never voiced an animated character before and saw the role as an exciting opportunity to expand her repertoire.
 She was also drawn to the film by its unique and "unconventional story about family and human dynamics".
 Bird considered Hunter "one of the finest actresses in the world", capable of playing a "sensitive" character who also has "a very sturdy center".
 Like Hunter, Craig T. Nelson also had never done a voice role but had wondered about wanting to do a role after he recalled seeing The Iron Giant again; he did his voicework when not working on The District, which he was starring in at the time of the sessions, which took over two years.
-Spencer Fox was cast as Dash Parr, which was also his feature film debut.
-Brad Bird wanted to give Dash a realistic out-of-breath voice in certain scenes such as the jungle scene so he made Fox run four laps around the Pixar studio until he got tired.
-Samuel L. Jackson was cast as Lucius Best/Frozone, Bird cast him because he stated that he wanted the character to have the coolest voice.
-Lily Tomlin was originally considered for the role of Edna Mode, but later turned it down.
+(Note: Atrributed to multiple references:) Spencer Fox was cast as Dash Parr, which was also his feature film debut.
+Bird wanted to give Dash a realistic out-of-breath voice in certain scenes such as the jungle scene so he made Fox run four laps around the Pixar studio until he got tired.
+Sarah Vowell was offered the role of Violet unexpectedly; Bird wanted to cast Vowell as Violet after hearing her voice on the National Public Radio program, This American Life.
+Bird stated that she was "perfect" for the part and immediately called her to offer her the role.

+Bird cast Samuel L. Jackson as the voice of Lucius Best/Frozone, seeking an actor with a distinctively "cool" vocal persona for the character.
+Lily Tomlin was originally considered for the role of Edna Mode, but later turned it down feeling Bird should voice her himself.
 After several failed attempts to cast Edna Mode, Bird took on her voice role himself.
 It was an extension of the Pixar custom of tapping in-house staff whose voices came across particularly well on scratch dialogue tracks.
-Sarah Vowell was offered the role of Violet unexpectedly; Bird wanted to cast Vowell as Violet after hearing her voice on the National Public Radio program, This American Life.
-Bird stated that she was "perfect" for the part and immediately called her to offer her the role.
+Jack Black was offered the role of Syndrome, but turned it down because he thought the character was "one-dimensional"; he later came to regret the decision.

+The cast recorded their lines separately with Bird voicing all the other characters, and then he would give them directions.